Gongoliers/Library-of-Gongolierium/README.md

 - Unit test your robot code using mock hardware components
 - Use higher level joystick, sensor, and actuator components
 - Use built in math functions
+- Easy to use motion profiling and simple path following

 ## Installation
 To use the the Library of Gongolierium with Gradle projects, you can use [JitPack](https://jitpack.io/) by adding the following lines to your `build.gradle` file: